Alvis Hermanis: Career

 Since 2012, Hermanis has also directed and created sets for opera productions – first being invited by the Salzburg Festival to stage Bernd Alois Zimmermann's Die Soldaten conducted by Ingo Metzmacher.
 The following year, again in Salzburg, Hermanis presented Harrison Birtwistle's opera Gawain.

 In 2014 he was responsible for a production of Il trovatore with Anna Netrebko, Marie-Nicole Lemieux, Francesco Meli and Plácido Domingo.
 Hermanis transformed the Great Festival Hall into a gigantic museum with moving walls and the singers into museum custodians and personalities from the paintings shown.

 In 2015 Hermanis cancelled a production with the Thalia Theater planned for spring 2016.
 In a statement, he also mentioned the theatre's position as a "Refugees Welcome Center" as one of the reasons.

-Alvis Hermanis is married to latvian actress Kristīne Krūze and they have 3 children.
+Hermanis has seven children, including 3 with his wife, Latvian actress Kristīne Krūze.

 Awards and recognition

 For his role in Fotogrāfija ar sievieti un mežakuili he received the Best Actor Award at the Lielais Kristaps festival in 1987.

 In 2003, Hermanis and his theatre won the Young Director's Award at the Salzburg Festival with Nikolai Gogols The Government Inspector.

 In 2007, he was awarded the IX Europe Prize Theatrical Realities, in Thessaloniki.

 In 2007 Hermanis refused to receive the Order of the Three Stars from the hands of the president Valdis Zatlers.
 He eventually received it in 2012, when Zatlers had already left office.

 In 2012 Swiss culture magazine du surveyed theatre experts from 20 different countries and included Hermanis on the list of the ten most influential European theatre personalities of the past decade.